Sam Clark — Piccolo & Flutes

 She currently resides in Benzie County with her husband, Sean, and their daughter, Nicolette.
 Together, they take advantage of all Northern Michigan has to offer by cross-country and down hill skiing, hiking, camping, boating and water skiing.

-Over the years, as her time allows, Christina has performed with several local ensembles including Encore Winds, the Benzie Area Symphony Orchestra, and the pit orchestra in Old Town Playhouse productions.
-These days, in addition to Manitou Winds, Christina performs with the NMC Concert Band.
+Over the years, as her time allows, Christina has performed with several local ensembles including NMC Concert Band, Encore Winds, Benzie Area Symphony Orchestra, and the pit orchestra in Old Town Playhouse productions.
+These days, in addition to Manitou Winds, Christina performs with the Benzie Community Summer Band.

 Jan Ross — Reader & Narrator